 Another potential source of funds for airport improvements is from private investors.
 Private investors may construct needed facilities as part of a lease agreement with the airport that will allow time to amortize their investments.
 This type of funding is particularly suitable for corporate hangar development and other privately owned projects.
 These types of projects are not eligible for FAA or state funding.
-However, this funding source does allow non-municipal sponsors / investors to leverage funding capabilities not available to the airport.
-This source of funding was used for a fixed base operator building at Anoka County Blaine airport.
+However, this funding source does allow nonmunicipal sponsors/investors to leverage funding capabilities not available to the airport.
+This source of funding was used for a fixed-base operator building at Anoka County Blaine airport.

-The state sells general obligation bonds from which the proceeds are used to fund capital projects which have been approved by the Minnesota Legislature.
-Request for general obligation bonds must be completed by the airport sponsor and submitted to the Minnesota Legislature.
+The state sells general obligation bonds to fund capital projects that have been approved by the Minnesota Legislature.
+Request for general obligation bonds must be completed by the airport sponsor and submitted to the legislature.

 Finally, airport sponsors are eligible to apply for federal Regional Solicitation funds to support any surface transportation projects which connect to the region's airports.
-In the past Metropolitan Airports Commission has received funding for projects which have improved access to MSP airport and may apply for funding for similar projects in the future.
-The Regional Solicitation is a competitive process which requires projects to compete for limited federal funding.
+In the past, the Metropolitan Airports Commission has received funding for projects that have improved access to MSP airport and may apply for funding for similar projects in the future.
+The Regional Solicitation is a competitive process that requires projects to compete for limited federal funding.